michael-beebe/shmemvv/README.md

 - Implementation of the OpenSHMEM v1.5 specification
 - CMake/CTest

-## Building/Compiling
+## Building
 ```bash
 mkdir -p build
 cd build
 cmake ../
 ```

+SHMEMVV should be able to find your OpenSHMEM installation assuming your `oshcc` executable is added to your PATH.
+However, you can manually specify the paths to your OpenSHMEM `lib` and `include` directories with the following flags in your CMake command, respectively:

+- `-DOPENSHMEM_INCLUDE_DIR=/path/to/openshmem/include`
+- `-DOPENSHMEM_LIBRARY=/path/to/openshmem/lib/libshmem.so`

 ## Tests
-By default, SHMEMVV will run all the tests, but if you want to only run specific set(s) of tests, you can enable or or multiple of the following flags in your cmake command.
+By default, SHMEMVV will run all the tests, but if you want to only run a specific set or sets of tests, you can enable one or multiple of the following flags in your cmake command:

-### Library Setup, Exit, and Query Routines
+#### Library Setup, Exit, and Query Routines
 ```
 -DTEST_SETUP
 ```